 They'll know you like an old friend, and will just be putting a voice to a story - so make sure your dialogue is just as warm and friendly as the story, with no plot holes and no vague endings, leading to your happy ending where you and your new teacher friend walk happily into the sunset having sealed the deal.

-The Conclusion Of course, you'll have to have your audience firmly in mind throughout every step of your strategy.
+Of course, you'll have to have your audience firmly in mind throughout every step of your strategy.

 What's the point in writing a bestseller if no one's there to read it?